mbcse/Alertness-detection-software-HACKDAY/README.md

 # To test our software :

-download shape predictor dat file
+NOTE: Download shape predictor dat file

 Step 1:
 Run the Python script using command line